Welcome to Year 8

 All students in Year 8 are seen as young adults, capable of making the right informed decisions about their behaviour and learning.
 We believe that every student has a part to play in building a strong foundation, we believe that every student has the right to learn, we believe in creating a strong working partnership between home and the school in order for the student to thrive.

-The Achievement Team Leader, Ms Zaman, is responsible for learning and achievement of the year group.
-The Year Care Team, Miss Atkinson is responsible for student welfare and is available to help students and parents with any concerns they may have.
+The Achievement Team Leader, Miss Stennett, is responsible for learning and achievement of the year group.
+The Year Care Team, Ms Lang is responsible for student welfare and is available to help students and parents with any concerns they may have.
 All students are placed in tutor groups and together with their tutor, they will continue developing the foundations for them to excel in their education and to achieve their goal – excellent results.

 As an award winning Reading School, we place the skills connected to reading at the heart of our values.
 Reading develops confidence, improves communication skills and encourages our readers to become inquisitive creative learners.
 We insist that all students have a reading book with them every day.
 As a school, it is part of our policy that we all read together for Whole School Reading every Thursday.